| CVE |

 | A local privilege escalation vulnerability in SonicWall NetExtender Windows (32 and 64 bit) client which allows an attacker to trigger an arbitrary file deletion. |

-This issue affects Iocharger firmware for AC models before version 24120701.
+This issue affects Iocharger firmware for AC models before version 241207101

 Impact: Critical – The attacker has full control over the charging station as the root user, and can arbitrarily add, modify and delete files and services.

-CVSS clarification: Any network interface serving the web ui is vulnerable (AV:N) and there are not additional security measures to circumvent (AC:L), nor does the attack require and existing preconditions (AT:N).
-The attack is authenticated, but the level of authentication does not matter (PR:L), nor is any user interaction required (UI:N).
-The attack leads to a full compromised (VC:H/VI:H/VA:H), and compromised devices can be used to pivot into networks that should potentially not be accessible (SC:L/SI:L/SA:H).
-Becuase this is an EV charger handing significant power, there is a potential safety impact (S:P).
-This attack can be automated (AU:Y). |
+CVSS clarification: Any network connection serving the web interface is vulnerable (AV:N) and there are no additional measures to circumvent (AC:L) nor does the attack require special conditions to be present (AT:N).
+The attack requires authentication, but the level does not matter (PR:L), nor is user interaction required (UI:N).
+The attack leads to a full compromised (VC:H/VI:H/VA:H) and a compromised device can be used to potentially "pivot" into a network that should nopt be reachable (SC:L/SI:L/SA:H).
+Because this is an EV charger handing significant power, there is a potential safety impact (S:P).
+THe attack can be autometed (AU:Y). |

 | A vulnerability in the web API of HPE Aruba Networking EdgeConnect SD-WAN Gateways could allow an authenticated remote attacker to terminate arbitrary running processes.
 Successful exploitation could allow an attacker to disrupt system operations, potentially resulting in an unstable system state. |